 When people find out that I'm a dietitian, they find a certain compulsion to either confess their poor eating habits or beg for validation of what they're eating.
 I frequently get asked some version of “is this healthy?" or “which is better for me?"

 My answer to them is usually not what they want to hear.
 Not because they are eating poorly, but because it's not as simple as yes or no. It's all about the big picture of your diet.
 I firmly believe that any food can be incorporated into a healthy diet - even if we encourage smaller bites or thinking about foods as “special occasion" options.

 So when you ask whether something is healthy or not, it's all about what else you're eating, and how much of it you're eating.

 To clarify this point, let's take two foods, popsicles and spinach.

 Spinach - who would ever say spinach isn't healthy?!
 Well, this is an example of too much of a good thing is still too much.
-If you were eating spinach to the exclusion of other foods, it would no longer be healthy.
+If you are eating spinach to the exclusion of other foods, it is no longer be healthy.
 You need variety in your diet.
 You need fat, protein and carbohydrates.
 You need a wide range of vitamins and minerals.
 Spinach provides a lot, but certainly isn't a complete food.